 Besides freelance writing, for nearly 20 years I have done subcontract work in the disability/non-profit community.
 I have contributed to various research projects with the VA Hospital, Georgia Tech, Kennesaw State University, The Paciello Group and other organizations.
 Additionally, my work consisted of educating disabled women on breast cancer, participating in accessible cell phone research, and updating a community calendar for the National Federation of the Blind (NFB) Newsline.

 For nearly 10 years, I worked as the Public Education Manager at the Center for the Visually Impaired (CVI), a non-profit that provides rehabilitation training and support for people experiencing vision loss.
 In this role, I managed their SightSeeing blog and over 15 volunteers for the speaker’s bureau, organized tours, exhibits, presentations and speaking engagements.

-In the past, I served as an AmeriCorps peer supporter and advocate; and a volunteer with CareerConnect interacting via e-mail with others who are interested in pursuing a journalism career.
 For 3 years, I volunteered as the producer and host of the Eye on Blindness Show sponsored by the Georgia Radio Reading Service (GaRRS).
 The monthly interview-style show features a special guest who provides information on a variety of topics such as travel, employment, sports, health and politics.

 During my spare time, I have given my personal and professional opinion as a keynote speaker and panelist for various disability conferences, seminars and workshops.
 All these opportunities continue to allow me to weigh in on issues that directly affect the disability community.